Makson4ik12/RAT-Detecting-Tool/README.md

 # RAT-Detecting-Tool

-Utility to search the Internet for the most popular RAT-servers.<br/>
+A utility for searching the Internet for the likely IP addresses of some popular RAT servers using the Netlas service.<br/>
 List of supported RAT-servers:
 - AsyncRat C#
 - NjRAT